1,000+ Opportunities

 IFDAEF 7908 Lasley Forest Road, Lewisville, NC 27023-8244 E-mail: scholarships@ifdaef. org

-Based on current listing details, eligibility includes: Full-time current undergraduate students in interior design or related programs, supported by the IFDA Philadelphia Chapter.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Full-time current undergraduate students in interior design or related programs, supported by the IFDA Philadelphia Chapter.
+Confirm the full requirements in the official notice before applying.